SKYLINES FARM

 SkyLines fleeces sell out every year to handspinners across the country.
 To get a close look at the exquisite, top-selling, handspinning fleeces produced by the SkyLines flock, see photos of every fleece at the Handspinning Fleeces pages.

 Consider adding SkyLines genetics to your own flock, for improved, heavy-shearing handspinning fleeces & fast growth on grass alone!
-Call or write for availability and to arrange for a farm visit.

 Home - Back to Top